boblaublaw/dedup/README.md

 Where path can be any file or directory and where options can be:
  * -v/--verbose                         - show some rationale
+ * -s/--stagger-depths                  - prefer input arguments from left to
+                                          right.  (automatically weight each
+                                          argument to prevent overlap.)
  * -db/--database path_to_db_file       - cache hash results in a database for
                                           faster re-runs on large dirs.
 (When
                                           specifying a pathname, do not supply